jashvarthini18/Personal-portfolio/README.md

 # Portfolio Website

-This is a portfolio website template designed to showcase your skills, projects, and contact information.
+This is a portfolio website template designed to showcase my skills, projects, and contact information.
 It's built using HTML, CSS, and JavaScript.

 ## Features